intsavvy/E-commerce-analytics/README.md

 # E-commerce-analytics

 This is all about the course project using SQL commands to analyze about the company selling products online.
-The following questions has been answered using SQL using MYSQL Workbench platform.
+The following questions has been answered using MYSQL Workbench platform.

 /*
 1) First, I’d like to show our volume growth.
 Can you pull overall session and order volume, trended by quarter